Skip to article frontmatterSkip to article content

 Reduce values

-Reducers summarize many values into fewer values.
+Reducers summarize many pixel values into a smaller result.

 var stats = image.reduceRegion({